yassine-rd/yassine-rd/README.md

 </div>

 <pre>
-📚 I'm Currently studying Computer Science at University Haute-Alsace in France 🔭 I have a strong interest in Data Science and Artificial Intelligence 💻 Working on Deep Learning & Computer Vision projects 🌱 Learning about MLOps and Advanced Computer Vision stuff 📬 How to reach me: <a href="mailto:yassine.rodani@gmail.com">yassine.rodani@gmail.com</a>
+📚 I'm currently working as a Data Science Intern @Groupe-SII in France 🔭 I have a strong interest in Artificial Intelligence 🧠 Paddling through the ocean that is Deep Learning
+🌱 Learning about MLOps and advanced Computer Vision stuff 📬 How to reach me: <a href="mailto:yassine.rodani@gmail.com">yassine.rodani@gmail.com</a>
 </pre>
 ---